sad-spirit/pg-gateway/docs/metadata.md

 ## `TableName` class

-The class represents an always-qualified name of a table (or possibly another relation).
+This class represents an always-qualified name of a table (or possibly another relation).
 Unlike `QualifiedName` from `pg_builder` package it always has two parts: schema (defaulting to `public`) and relation name.
-It also does not need to be cloned.
+It also does not need to be cloned (`QualifiedName` contains a link to its parent node, so using the same instance in multiple queries is impossible).
 The API is the following:
 ```PHP
 namespace sad_spirit\pg_gateway\metadata;